Risk management and BCM

 Formation of self-defense fire-fighting teams, and fire and disaster prevention drill

 In March 2014, water barriers were installed in the basements of the main buildings as a flood control measure.
-In September 2015, the in-house firefighting team conducted flood control training (installation of water barriers and sandbags).
-Furthermore, during October 2015, evacuation drills were conducted once each for the different night shifts, to cover the possibility of a disaster occurring at night or on a weekend or holiday.
+The in-house firefighting team conducted flood control training (installation of water barriers and sandbags).
+Furthermore, during October 2016, evacuation drills were conducted once each for the different night shifts, to cover the possibility of a disaster occurring at night or on a weekend or holiday.